Ayame Misaki: Career

 Misaki won the 29th Horipro Tarento Scout Caravan in the Weekly Young Sunday award (best gravure award) and debuted.
 Her advertising slogan is "Heisei-born F Cup".
 On January 15, 2005, Misaki debuted in the gravure magazine, Weekly Young Sunday.
 On October 12, 2005, she served as the first police chief in the Harajuku police station.
 In 2006, Misaki was elected in Five Star Girl.
 On March 2, 2006, she became in the entertainer women's futsal team Xanadu loves NHC.
 In December 2006, in Ninki ko gekidan to Gravure Idol no Collaboration of Otaiba Show-Geki-jō, Misaki debuted in Nirubauna directed by Seiji Nozoe.
 In October 2007, she appeared in Cutie Honey: The Live as Miki Saotome.
 In 2012, Misaki appeared in Tokumei Sentai Go-Busters as Escape starting from episode 22.

 Personal life

 On July 11, 2016, Misaki announced her marriage to a non-celebrity man after dating for a year.
 A year later the two divorced in October 2017, citing "differences in their lifestyles" as the cause.

-On February 9, 2025, It was revealed in Rumiko Koyanagi's blog that Misaki had remarried a year earlier to non-celebrity man.
+On February 9, 2025, It was revealed in Rumiko Koyanagi's blog that Misaki had remarried a year earlier to a non-celebrity man.